-With a view to EU Taxonomy conformity, the criteria for fossil gas include capping emissions and switching to renewable energy or low-carbon fuels by the end of 2035.
-The criteria for nuclear energy include comprehensive security and waste management regulations.
+To comply with the EU Taxonomy, the criteria for fossil gas include capping emissions and switching to renewable energy or low-carbon fuels by the end of 2035.
+The criteria for nuclear energy include comprehensive safety and waste management rules.